ppy/osu-wiki/news/2026/2026-09-26-osu-world-cup-2026-registrations-now-open.md

 - **Challengers (Seeds 9–24):** This group will feature 16 teams, all advancing to the Round of 16 (either winners or losers bracket).
 This group will feature 16 teams competing for eight winners bracket spots, with the bottom eight finishers being relegated to the losers bracket instead.
 - **Contenders (Seeds 25–40):** The final 16 teams, the Contenders will have to prove their skills in order to earn their spot in the bracket stage.

 Replacing the Round of 32, the Group Stage is back and will now take place over **two weeks**.
 The **Challenger** and **Contender** teams will be drafted into their own separate groups of four, with each team playing 3 matches in a classic Round Robin format.
-This new system is designed to create closer, fairer matches, ensuring that every team that qualifies gets to experience the competition for as long as possible.
+This system is designed to create closer matches, ensuring that every team that qualifies gets to experience the competition for as long as possible.

 Team placements after three group stage matches will determine their final seeding: